 - Salt and freshly ground pepper

-For the Garlic Confit Toast: Melt butter in a small saucepan over LOW heat.
+- For the Homemade Garlic Croutons: Melt butter in a small saucepan over LOW heat.
 Add garlic cloves.
 Cover saucepan and cook, stirring and checking regularly, for 10-15 minutes.
 Watch closely and don't raise heat above low, or garlic and/or butter may burn.
 Transfer garlic (and any butter) to a medium bowl and let cool completely.

 - Once garlic has cooled, add Parmesan, oregano, and red pepper flakes.
 Mash to a paste and season with a little salt and freshly ground pepper.

 - Preheat your oven broiler with rack about 6-8 inches from heat.
 Line a baking sheet with aluminum foil.
 Slice the 1/2 baguette in half lengthwise.
 Place two baguette pieces on baking sheet and broil, cut side down, until golden brown, about 1-2 minutes (watch carefully).
 Remove from oven, let cool slightly, then flip over and spread cut side with garlic paste.
 Broil until cheese is golden and bubbling, about 2 minutes.
 Cut one of the baguette slices into bite-sized cubes.
 Set aside.

 - For the salad: In a large bowl, combine the halved cherry tomatoes, red onion slices and chopped basil.
 Season with a bit of salt and pepper.
 Whisk together the salad dressing ingredients in a small bowl.
 Drizzle over tomato mixture and toss to combine.
 Add only enough to moisten.
 Add some of the garlic bread cubes.
 Toss to combine.
 Serve immediately.